haechanpark/archimedes-bot/README.md

-# archimedes-bot
+# Archimedes-Bot
-total war lite
+## Made for discord total war and etc.
+Will be updated soon